So, before we delve deeper into the world of UI/UX, let us first define the word “UI and UX Design”.

 - Consider including a restaurant menu in your portfolio.
 This can be accomplished by converting a favorite restaurant’s menu into a website and app.
 Concentrate on the essentials for this project.
 For rapid visual perception, combine highly accessible words with few visuals.

 Keep in mind that a menu can also attract customers to your business.
 Show how your design changes will improve the user experience and the firm’s bottom line.

-Preparing for UI UX job interviews?
-UI UX Interview Questions will help you ace it.
+Preparing for UI Developer job interviews?
+UI Developer Interview Questions will help you ace it.